-In common with many not-for-profit organizations, the Association derives a portion of its revenue from donations, fundraising and events, the completeness of which is not susceptible to satisfactory audit verification.
-Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the Association.
-Therefore, we were not able to determine whether any adjustments might be necessary to General donations and Events revenues, excess of revenue over expenses for the year and cash provided by (used in) operating activities for the years ended June 30, 2021 and 2020, current assets as at June 30, 2021 and 2020, and net assets as at July 1, 2019, June 30, 2020, July 1, 2020 and June 30, 2021.
-Our audit opinion on the financial statements for the year ended June 30, 2020 was modified accordingly because of the possible effects of this limitation in scope.
+In common with many not-for-profit organizations, the Association derives a portion of its revenue from donations, fundraising and special projects, the completeness of which is not susceptible to satisfactory audit verification.
+Accordingly, our verification of this revenue was limited to the amounts recorded in the records of the Association and we were unable to determine whether any adjustments for unrecorded revenue might be necessary to revenue, excess of revenue over expenses, unrestricted net assets and cash provided by (used in) operating activities.

 We conducted our audit in accordance with Canadian generally accepted auditing standards.
 Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of our report.
 We are independent of the Association in accordance with the ethical requirements that are relevant to our audit of the financial statements in Canada, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified audit opinion.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified opinion.